 1. Cleanse twice a day with an actual facial cleanser.
 Don’t use the same soap you use on your hands or body.
 Cleanse both in the morning when you wake up (to get rid of oil and sweat from sleep) and in the evening (to get rid of dirt and debris from the day).

 2. Exfoliate once or twice a week, depending on your skin’s level of sensitivity.
 I like chemical exfoliants because scrubs can be harsh if you’re too aggressive with them.
-This detail especially important if you have breakouts or sensitive skin.
+This detail is especially important if you have breakouts or sensitive skin.

 3. Use eye cream.
 Many men see the first signs of aging around their eyes, so applying an eye cream morning and night can help.
-Start early (read: now) instead of waiting for wrinkles show up.
-Eye cream can also help with dark circles, bags, and other things that men say they want to change.
+Start early (read: now) instead of waiting for wrinkles to show up.
+Eye cream can also help with dark circles, bags, and other things that men often say they want to change.